UPPMAX/UPPMAX-documentation/docs/software/julia.md

 ## How to install personal packages

 You may ignore the pre-installed packages.
 They are there mainly for Bianca users, but may help you to relieving some disk space!
-If you ignore you can jump over the
+If you ignore you can jump over the this section.

 ### Check if packages are installed centrally